 The most common reason that homeowners prune their plants is to reduce or maintain a plants size.
 Other reasons to prune include removing dead, diseased, or damaged branches; increasing flowers or fruits; stimulating growth; and removing branches that may be interfering with or obstructing pedestrians, traffic, and buildings.

 There are two basic techniques that are used when pruning most woody plants: thinning and heading back.
 Both of these techniques should be practiced together when the objective is to reduce or maintain the size of the plant.
 With both of these techniques, using sharp, high-quality, and well-maintained pruning equipment will make the job easier and less likely to cause damage to your plants

-Heading back is simply shortening the length of the branch back to a bud or the next side branch.
+- Heading back is simply shortening the length of the branch back to a bud or the next side branch.
 A proper heading back cut should never leave a stub.
-Stubs that are left from pruning usual rot and later invite insects and disease to move in and attack healthy material.
-Make your pruning cut at a slight angle about a above the bud or side branch.
+Stubs that are left from pruning usually rot and later invite insects and disease to move in and attack healthy material.
+Make your pruning cut at a slight angle above the bud or side branch.

 Thoughtful pruning of your trees and shrubs during the dormant Winter season will allow you more time to enjoy the fruits and blooms of your labors during the pleasant weather of Spring!

 We welcome you to reach out if you have any questions or would like to learn more about our Tree and Shrub Program.